 - It can be hard for some pets to be alone and kenneled overnight (especially those who like to curl up in bed with you!).

 - Some dogs just aren’t social and don’t enjoy being in a doggy daycare environment.
 If they are uncomfortable, it can trigger fights and aggressive behavior.
 They would be stressed out and would much rather have been home with their normal routine.

 Hire a Pet Sitter

 - Your pet gets to stay home in their own environment and can stick to their normal routines.
 The pet sitter will come a few times throughout the day for potty breaks, play time, exercise, and feeding.
-They typically also offer an overnight option where a sitter will stay the night at your house.
-This means your pet gets company, cuddles, and love all night long.
+They typically offer longer visits so your pet can get lots of love just like they would when you are there!

 - Your pet gets individualized care and all of the attention is focused on them.

 - A good pet sitting company requires their staff to be trained in pet emergency care.
 They will know what to do in case of an emergency and how to get your pet immediate help.

 - You can expect to receive updates with pictures after every single visit from the pet sitter so you always know how things are going.